-Turn acorns into happy faced friends, then sprinkle them around your favorite park or woods for other people to find.
-Have fun looking for new, silly or sneaky spots to hide the acorns.
-As you do, prompt kids and get them wondering about who will discover their acorns and what those people will think and feel when they do.
+Turn small nature treasures into happy faced friends, then sprinkle them around your favorite park or woods for other people to find.
+Have fun looking for new, silly or sneaky spots to hide them.
+As you do, prompt kids and get them wondering about who will discover these smiley treasures and what those people will think and feel when they do.
 Nearly all kids will get swept up in the whimsical pursuit.
 And, without telling your child anything, you model the basics of compassion—one of the hardest and yet most important character qualities to teach kids.

 How do you teach social skills, let alone empathy?
 It sounds daunting, especially on days when your kids struggle simply to share, take turns or be nice to a sibling who is on their nerves.